 On a personal note I do find it a shame that the prices charged make the experiences out of the reach of many.
 My only experience of trying 2 Michelin Star cuisine was when I worked in the kitchen for some experience!
 I’ve never been able to sit in a restaurant of that quality and take it all in as a customer would.

-That does lead us on to a big perk of being a chefOpens in a new tab. and that is the ability to try great cuisine without actually having to pay for it!
+That does lead us on to a big perk of being a chef and that is the ability to try great cuisine without actually having to pay for it!

 Anyone who is reading this hoping to one day try 3 Michelin star cuisine, why not apply to do one weeks work experience in the kitchen?
 That way we get to try all the great food, learn lots of techniques and are effectively working for our dinner.
 Brilliant!